-The Bring & Buy stall will most likely be back across the road in the Ashton Court in
+The Bring & Buy stall will be back by popular

 ||Sellers bring their